Achan81/sei-project-02/README.md

     </section>
 ```
 ## Character Cards:
 To present characters on the Index Page, we created a function called CharacterCard.js to customise data to be shown on a card to be imported back to the CharacterIndex.js page.
-Each card would be defined by its own characterId in accordance to how the we set up the axios.
+Each card would be defined by its own characterId.

 ```js
 //*Api Requests